Fanshen: Reception and influence

-The anthropologist Ann Anagnost, writing in 1994 "perhaps the book that most changed American cold war perceptions of the Chinese Revolution."
+Anthropologist Ann Anagnost wrote in 1994 that "perhaps the book that most changed American cold war perceptions of the Chinese Revolution."

 Later visits and sequels

-Hinton returned to China in the 1970s to gather material for a follow-up volume that told the story of Longbow Village from the early 1950s to 1971, Shenfan: The Continuing Revolution in a Chinese Village (1980) A reviewer in China Quarterly wrote that this volume "raises doubts as to whether it can be taken seriously as an accurate description and analysis".
+Hinton returned to China in the 1970s to gather material for a follow-up volume that told the story of Longbow Village from the early 1950s to 1971, Shenfan: The Continuing Revolution in a Chinese Village (1980) A reviewer in The China Quarterly wrote that this volume "raises doubts as to whether it can be taken seriously as an accurate description and analysis".
 Hinton "views Long Bow," the review explains, "through the prism of the Cultural Revolution, because he is committed to Maoist values even while he recognized the negative side of the Maoist era, and because Hinton himself was an actor in Long Bow".

 Hinton's daughter, Carma Hinton, made "The Longbow Trilogy," (1984) documentary films that show changes in Long Bow village in the 1980s: Small Happiness, concerning women's experience; "All Under Heaven," on religious practices; and To Taste 100 Herbs, on a Catholic doctor who practices herbal and Western medicine.

 The playwright David Hare adapted the book for the stage in his 1975 play, Fanshen.